Recreating the Magic of Sesame Whole Wheat Waffles

 A waffle worth making

 Since I showed off my vintage Griswold waffle iron in the last post, I felt it only appropriate to share the recipe that makes this little cast iron batter baker sing: apple sesame whole wheat waffles or sesame crunch waffles as they are also known.
 As with all things Tom, there’s a story, though a short one at that.
-When I lived in Seattle, the Sunlit Cafe was a regular breakfast stop where I enjoyed (in my humble opinion) the world’s best waffle.
-Crispy, flavorful, grainy, and delicious, the Sunlit Cafe’s waffle had bulk, density, heft, and chew-worthiness.
+When I lived in Seattle, the Sunlight Cafe was a regular breakfast stop where I enjoyed (in my humble opinion) the world’s best waffle.
+Crispy, flavorful, grainy, and delicious, the Sunlight Cafe’s waffle had bulk, density, heft, and chew-worthiness.
 For me, a light airy waffle is best served to an appreciative dieter.

 whole wheat waffles ingredients